Home / World Top Cities

 • This city is home to two of the EU’s highest skyscrapers – the Commerzbank (259 m) and the tower of the Exhibition Centre

 • Frankfurt’s airport is the largest in Germany.
-It is third largest in Europe in terms of the number of passengers flown, and the second in terms of transported cargo
+It is the third largest in Europe in terms of the number of passengers flown, and the second in terms of transported cargo

 • Phillipp Reis invented the first 'make and break telephone' in Frankfurt.
 It is a common misconception that Alexander Graham Bell or Thomas Edison came up with the idea, but Reis' work predates theirs